 Niagara Falls State Park Riverway -Robert Moses Parkway South Segment

-Watts is providing environmental and engineering services for all phases of the project to remove the Robert Moses Parkway from the eastern portion of the historic Niagara Falls State Park and create a new landscape that includes the new Riverway park drive.
+Watts provided environmental and engineering services for all phases of the project to remove the Robert Moses Parkway from the eastern portion of the historic Niagara Falls State Park and create a new landscape that includes the new Riverway park drive.

 Project Scoping developed alternatives that would reclaim parkland along the Niagara River from automobile-use only and restore pedestrian-scale recreation and cultural functions, as well as wildlife habitat.
 The Design Report/Environmental Impact Statement (DR/EIS) evaluated the feasible alternatives for a new transportation and landscaping plan based on principles used in the original Frederick Law Olmsted-Calvert Vaux design.
 Watts conducted impact assessments of: aquatic ecology; terrestrial habitats; surface water; groundwater; environmental contamination; air, noise, and energy considerations; and construction activities.